403(b) Supplemental Retirement

 You may be eligible for a different type of “catch-up” provision if you have at least 15 years of employment service with the university.
 By law, we are required to count any age 50+ contributions toward your catch-up contributions before they are counted as age 50+ contributions.
 Contact a member of your Benefits Team for more information.

-Please look at the 403(b) plan document for more details about the plan.
+Please refer to the 403(b) Plan Document for more details.
 Please also review the latest 403(b) Plan Summary Annual Report.
+Previous Summary Annual Reports can be located on the Required Notices page.

 Additional Information